-- reasonable cost of economy flights - modest accommodation costs - meals and travel allowances for the number of participants outlined in the application according to the Department of Foreign Affairs and Trade's meal and travel allowances - other transport including transiting via Dubai to participate in the Dubai Expo 2020 must be reasonable and providing travel is in line with COVID-19 restrictions - Communication and translation - Venue hire and catering in line with COVID-19 restrictions - Advertising and promotion, graphic design, photography and printed material - Production costs, including freight and artists' wages - Participant/s attending a conference or event where the participant/s is/are a principal speaker on the subject of the event and is of direct relevance to the grant opportunity (in line with current health advice and COVID-19 restrictions.
+- reasonable cost of economy flights

+- modest accommodation costs

+- meals and travel allowances for the number of participants outlined in the application according to the Department of Foreign Affairs and Trade's meal and travel allowances

+- other transport must be reasonable and providing travel is in line with restrictions imposed at the time. - Communication and translation - Venue hire and catering in line with restrictions if applicable - Advertising and promotion, graphic design, photography and printed material - Production costs, including freight and artists' wages - Participant/s attending a conference or event where the participant/s is/are a principal speaker on the subject of the event and is of direct relevance to the grant opportunity (in line with current health advice and restrictions).